 As a refresher, to automate HubSpot export data, we will use an ETL tool by Coupler.io.

 Coupler.io is a data automation and analytics platform to optimize your reporting and data management experience.
 It provides an ETL tool to schedule data exports data from multiple sources, including HubSpot to Google Sheets, Excel on OneDrive, and Google BigQuery.
+You can also connect HubSpot to Looker Studio, Power BI, or Tableau.
 For more advanced reporting and analytics tasks, Coupler.io offers data analytics consulting services.

 Let’s check out what this flow to export HubSpot data looks like: